LippmannLab/Lippmann-Lab-Onboarding/docs/02-Training.md

 - Working Safely with Human-Derived Materials

-- Regulated Medical Waste Shipping TRaining for Lab Researchers USDOT
+- Regulated Medical Waste Shipping Training for Lab Researchers USDOT
   - renewed every 3-4 years

 If you are working with animals, you should also sign up for the following training module: